argmin/u3dp/Readme.md

 #### Exercise 1
 This exercise introduces us to the feature extraction from an image.
 Here we begin applying following steps
-- Downsample 3D point cloud data voxel grid downsampling
+- Downsample 3D point cloud data voxel grid downsampling, the parameter to tune in this case was `LEAF_SIZE`
 - Perform pass through filtering for the output from previous steps along the axis to keep relevant data.
 Note that in the project we perform filtering along `y` & `z` axes, to filter out edge of the basket, thanks to Udacity Slack Community.
+The parameter to tune here were the axes along which to filter and the accepted intervals.
-- We now perform plane fitting to previous output to inliers (table) and outlier (objects)
+- We now perform plane fitting to previous output to inliers (table) and outlier (objects), we here select the max distance between the point to be `1cm`

 #### Exercise 2